minhealthnz/nzcovidtracer-docs/docs/functions/contact-alerts.md

      discarded silently and the user is not notified:
       1. Check a notification has not previously been shown for this Exposure Event ID
-      2. Search the local database for a matching diary
+      2. Search the local database for a matching diary entry
       3. A match is determined where the entry has the same GLN SHA384 hash, and the check-in time is contained within the start time and end time of the notification